stephaniemarzan/m3-hw3-marzan-stephanie/README.md

 Assignment 3

 ## Responsive Navigation Bar
 I used the Bootstrap guide in order to implement a responsive navigation bar with a hamburger menu.
 I ran into issues because the hamburger menu would not toggle open so I asked the professor for assistance.
+The issue was related to the version of Javascript being used and my CSS overriding the Bootstrap CSS.

 [Link here](https://getbootstrap.com/docs/4.3/components/navbar/#color-schemes)